Take a look at Part 1 & Part 2 if you have not already!

 Other Articles You May Like

-Yes, fanboys, he is in the team… Welcome back to the penultimate entry of our Team of the Season series, where we name the front three of our Serie A team.
-In a league with three phenomenal strikers, picking these three spots was pretty easy, I will not lie.
-So because it was this simple, […]
+Yes, fanboys, he is in the team… Welcome back to the penultimate entry of our Team of the Season series.
+Previously, we named our midfield, and today we name the front three of our Serie A team.
+In a league with three phenomenal strikers, picking these three spots was pretty easy, I will not lie.…